-This information allows your dental hygienist and dentist to identify necessary precautions for treatment.
+This information allows your dentist to identify the necessary precautions for your treatment.
 It is an integral first step in treatment planning.

-The second step of any oral health exam involves a thorough examination of your teeth and supporting structures.
-While this may seem like a straightforward objective, it is its own process that involves the incorporation of various techniques, technologies and therapies.
+The second step of any oral health exam involves a thorough examination of your teeth.
+While this may seem like a straightforward objective, it is its own process.
+It consists of the incorporation of various techniques, technologies, and therapies.

-- Your dental hygienist explores every surface of every tooth to uncover new cavities and examine the quality of existing fillings with a crown horn or fishhook, two commonly used dental instruments.
+Your dentist explores every surface of every tooth.
+This allows him to uncover new cavities.
+He also examines the quality of existing fillings.
 Over time, fillings can break down and require replacement.
 They may also be replaced for improved esthetics.
-In fact, many people today opt to remove their older silver amalgam fillings and replace them with natural-looking composite fillings.
+Many people opt to remove their older silver amalgam fillings.
+They replace them with natural-looking composite fillings.

-- The hygienist uses a pigtail tool to check for calculus deposits.
+The dentist uses a pigtail tool to check for calculus deposits.

-- If X-rays are necessary, your hygienist takes full-mouth X-rays or bitewings (molars and premolars) to detect abnormalities not visible to the naked eye.
+If dental X-rays are necessary, Dr. Bao takes full-mouth dental X-rays.
+This allows him to detect abnormalities not visible to the naked eye.

-- Healthy gums adhere tightly to the teeth.
-If they don’t, then periodontal disease may be present or bone loss may be occurring.
-The dental hygienist typically performs periodontal probing to measure the circumference of each tooth and the strength of the supporting bone structure.
-A calibrated probe is inserted between the teeth and gums to measure (in millimeters) the level of “gum adherence” to the teeth.
-The hygienist then records a millimeter number for every tooth.
-The goal is to record a number of one, two or three.
-A number of four or more indicates periodontal disease and potential bone loss.
-If the gums do not tighten after the cleaning, you will be scheduled for a scaling or root planing appointment.
-For more severe cases, you will be referred to a periodontist for additional treatment.
+Healthy gums adhere tightly to the teeth.
+If they don’t, then periodontal disease may be present, or bone loss may be occurring.
+The dentist probes your teeth to measure the strength of supporting bone structure.
+A calibrated probe is inserted between the teeth and gums to measure “gum adherence” to the teeth.
+Dr. Bao then records a millimeter number for each tooth.
+The goal is to record ones, twos, or threes.
+Many fours or more indicate periodontal disease and potential bone loss.
+If the gums do not tighten after the cleaning, you will be scheduled for a scaling.
+For severe cases, you will be referred to a periodontist for treatment.

-- Your hygienist gently polishes the teeth to ensure that the enamel is not disturbed.
+Your dentist gently polishes the teeth to ensure that the enamel is not disturbed.
 Toothpaste or a combination of baking soda and water may be used to complete the polishing.

 3. The Education